Rocket-CDS/DNNrocket/Installation.md

 # RocketCDS Installation

 There are 3 types of installation.
-**Classic:** Follow the DNN documentation directly, but using the RocketCDS install package.
+**Classic DNN:** Upgrade an existing DNN Install.
-**DNN Upgrade** Upgrade an existing DNN Install.
+**RocketCDS Base:** Follow the DNN documentation directly, but using the RocketCDS install package.
 **nvQuickSite: This is the quick way and takes less than 5 minutes to complete.**  But IIS and SQL Server must be installed.

 ## Requirements